nstrande/gesture_classifier/Readme.md

 ## Customization

-- Use `make run_annotator` to change the number of gestures and dataset size.
+- Use `make generate_annotations` to change the number of gestures and dataset size.
 - Modify the model architecture in `src/models/moden_config/classification_nn.py` to experiment with different network structures.
 - Adjust the `Hands()` parameters in the `initialize_mediapipe()` function in `src/main.py` to change hand detection sensitivity.